 Longer-term support is often ordered to continue for one-half the length of the marriage.
 In California, when a marriage lasts over 10 years, however, a spouse may be eligible for so-called “permanent” or “long term” support, spousal support lasting until the recipient re-marries or dies.

 To ensure that spousal support is awarded fairly, courts consider a variety of factors.
 These factors include the length of the marriage, the financial resources of each spouse, the couple’s standard of living while married, and the needs demonstrated by each spouse.
 In addition, the court may also base its decision to award spousal support on the perceived tax consequences of a divorce and the contributions that each partner has made to the other’s career.
 The final ruling will no doubt fall short of satisfying either party’s expectations of what is “fair,” but this concept is nonetheless a very valuable tool allowing former spouses to realize at least some of the benefit of the bargain made the day the marital vows were exchanged and also to ease society’s role in providing assistance for people who have fallen on hard times.
-If you have questions about either the payment or entitlement to spousal support give the experts at Feinberg & Waller a call to discuss this further and to explore your options.
+If you have questions about either the payment or entitlement to spousal support give the experts at Feinberg & Waller, APC, a call to discuss this further and to explore your options.